Future Marketing specialty

 no live body language no defensible sample no surprise stranger

-Run · then probe · then synthesize
+Planned loop · probe · synthesize

 B2C 25–44 Category buyer